soren42/BungieNetPlatform/wiki-docs/v2/schemas/Components-ComponentResponse.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-The base class for any component-returning object that may need to indicateinformation about the state of the component being returned.
+The base class for any component-returning object that may need to indicate information about the state of the component being returned.

 ## Schema
 * **Schema Type:** Class
+* **Type:** object

 ## Properties
 Name | Type | Description